Zakat Calculator

 • Silver Nisab: 612.36 grams (about 21 ounces)

-Every year, the current market price of gold or silver can be utilized to change this Nisab into local currency to know the minimum authorizing value .
+Every year, the current market price of gold or silver can be utilized to change this Nisab into local currency to determine the minimum authorized value.

 Measures for Calculating Zakat

-Using an online Zakat calculator, such as the one by Calgary Prayer Times, is conducive to make sure accurate and organized calculations in different currencies for your convenience.
+Using an online Zakat calculator like the one by Calgary Prayer Times ensures accurate and organized calculations in various currencies for your convenience.
 Here’s how to use it step-by-step:

-1. Calculate the Amount of Nisab in Your Local Currency:
+Calculate the Amount of Nisab in Your Local Currency

 • – Verify the value of 87.48 grams of gold or 612.36 grams of silver and judge which option results in a lower limit.